 Our delightfully rich and robust black tea blend is the perfect way to shake off the cobwebs, throw back the curtains and bring a ray of sunshine into your day.
-Its bold and enlivening flavour comes from our dedication to only using carefully selected leaves picked at the peak of their freshness.
-It’s the quintessential cup of tea—a bright, sunny flavor.
-With over 4000 hours of pure Kenyan sunshine soaked into every teabag, we think our black tea really is a cupful of sunny, feel-good vibes.
+Its bold and enlivening flavor comes from our dedication to only using carefully selected leaves picked at the peak of their freshness.

-- Tea is a delicious way to help you achieve the recommended daily fluid intake of 2-2.5 liters a day.1 The first ingredient in tea is water, which is needed by your body to run at its best.
-Tea is 99.5% water making it just as hydrating and refreshing as water.2, 3 Sit back, sip, enjoy!
+Tea is a delicious way to help you achieve the recommended daily fluid intake of 2 to 2.5 liters a day.
+1 The first ingredient in tea is water, which is needed by your body to run at its best.
+Tea is 99.5% water making it just as hydrating and refreshing as water.
+2,3 Sit back, sip, enjoy!

-- Tea has less caffeine than coffee.5 For those looking for less caffeine, black tea has about half the caffeine as coffee and keeps you hydrated!
+Tea has less caffeine than coffee*.
+For those looking for less caffeine, black tea has about half the caffeine as coffee and keeps you hydrated!

-- Unsweetened tea contains zero calories: Choosing beverages with no added sugars in place of sugar-sweetened beverages can contribute to a healthy diet consistent with dietary guidelines.6 Looking for a twist?
+Unsweetened tea contains zero calories: Choosing beverages with no added sugars in place of sugar-sweetened beverages can contribute to a healthy diet consistent with dietary guidelines.5 Looking for a twist?
 Try adding lemon or mint for a fresher take on your tea.

-Black tea is a classic breakfast drink for a reason— the blend awakens your senses and gets you feeling lively and in the zone after rolling out of bed.
+Black tea is a classic breakfast drink for a reason - the blend awakens your senses and gets you feeling lively and in the zone after rolling out of bed.
 We recommend serving it with a splash of milk to properly ignite its robust flavors.
-The full taste and enticing aroma kicks off your day in a punchy and robust way, setting you up to take on rain or shine.
+The full taste and enticing aroma kick off your day in a punchy and robust way, setting you up to take on rain or shine.

 Get the best from your brew

-To get all the benefits of black tea, we recommend letting your teabag steep for a solid 2-3 minutes in freshly boiled water until it turns a rich amber color.
-Of course, feel free to adjust according to your strength preference—longer steep time results in a richer flavor.
+To get all the benefits of black tea, we recommend letting your tea bag steep for a solid 2 to 3 minutes in freshly boiled water until it turns a rich amber color.
+Of course, feel free to adjust according to your strength preference – a longer steep time results in a richer flavor.
 Got milk (tea)?
 You must give black tea with milk a try!
 Just add milk and witness how tea’s more powerful flavors are softened into a smoother taste and texture.